txt/ase19/docs/optimize.md

 Under those assumptions, then the best way to build a model is to reflect on what has been seen so far (using a data miner) in order to select what to do next.

-1. First, we quickly generate a large numher of _xs_ candidates.
+1. First, we quickly generate a large number of _xs_ candidates (say, 512).
     - This is usually <u>**VERY FAST**</u>.
 2. Using some evaluation function _f_, we  evaluated some small subset _xs[:n]_) to generate _n_ sets of _ys_ results
    -  _ys[i] = f( xs[i] )_ for _i &lt; n_